-Notwithstanding these difficulties the affordability assessment assumes that with the Council's pursuit of property estate rationalisation, non ring-fenced capital receipts of £1.700 million will be achievable over the Financial Plan period.
-These are assumed to be additional to the receipts mentioned at paragraph 7.3.5 above.
+Notwithstanding these difficulties the affordability assessment assumes that with the Council's pursuit of property estate rationalisation, non ring-fenced capital receipts of £2.100 million will be achievable over the Financial Plan period.

 It has however been assumed that for the years beyond the current Financial Plan period, there will be much fewer surplus property assets and it has been assumed that capital receipts will be harder to generate.
-Accordingly from 2021/22 onwards capital receipts have only been assumed at a level of £0.100 million per annum which is considered a prudent position to adopt in the circumstances.
+Accordingly from 2020/21 onwards capital receipts have only been assumed at a level of £0.100 million per annum which is considered a prudent position to adopt in the circumstances.
 In the event that capital receipts exceed these estimated levels this will reduce the Council's need to borrow and therefore create some future headroom within the loan charges budget.